an-am/renoir-inference/README.md

 # Distributed Real-Time Inference pipeline using Renoir in Rust

 Renoir is a **distributed data processing platform**, based on the **dataflow paradigm**, that provides an ergonomic programming interface, similar to that of Apache Flink, but has **much better performance** characteristics.
+More infos on Renoir [here](https://databrush.it/renoir/overview/)

 Input is sourced from a **PostgreSQL database**, which holds personal and financial data of users (from now, clients).
 The system must listen for insertions in a DB table on a